Should you accept mobile payments?

 2.)
 Develop a Content Platform

-Determine what your brand is looking to say or stand for and build a content platform designed around furthering that message on your website.
+Determine what your small business is looking to say or stand for and build a content platform designed around furthering that message on your website.
 Create content in a highly visible blog that invites people to share your articles or pictures on social media.
 This content platform would serve as the home base of sorts for your small business message, with your social media properties being used to drive eyeballs to the content created on your website.

 3.)
 Highlight the Problem You Solve